- Overview

 Access Point Statistics

 The Access Point Statistics page is also accessible from the bottom of the Access Points table.
-The following statistics for APs are supported:- AP Models
+The following statistics for APs are supported:

 AP Statistics